ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_manticoin.md

 * `script.parent` -> references the script's parent object, i.e. the item one level above the script in the Hierarchy (in this case, the Manticoin object).
 * `RotateContinuous()` -> Every **CoreObject** (things like scripts, objects, etc.) has methods available to it. `RotateContinuous` is one of these, and we invoke such a function with the `:` syntax.
 It requires a `Rotation` parameter to work.
     * Methods are simply functions that belong to an object.
-* `Rotation.New(Number x, Number y, Number z)l)` -> Here, we create a vector to rotate the object on the z axis by 200, spinning the coin along the z axis by the requisite speed. `Rotation` is a **Core Class** that has the method `.New`, which takes in parameters for the x, y, and z. `.New` returns a `Rotation`, which is exactly what we need to pass in to `RotateContinuous()`.
+* `Rotation.New(Number x, Number y, Number z)` -> Here, we create a vector to rotate the object on the z axis by 200, spinning the coin along the z axis by the requisite speed. `Rotation` is a **Core Class** that has the method `.New`, which takes in parameters for the x, y, and z. `.New` returns a `Rotation`, which is exactly what we need to pass in to `RotateContinuous()`.
 How convenient!

 !!! note "If you want to know which other methods are available for every object, check out our [API docs](core_api.md) page."